DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world1.md

 Our, Urza Resistance's, morale is at its peak.
 To suggest not to continue our expedition..."

-Face to face with the old soldier was Fairin, one of the Urza Resistance's top brass.
+Face to face with the old soldier was Farin, one of the Urza Resistance's top brass.
 Normally being by Jeanne's side as her guard, right now she had to separate with her master, in order to inform them.

 "And the reason is...